Get yourself the perfect gift with Asda’s Black Friday sale

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Asda Black Friday sale 2022: Offers on Shark, Ninja, Kenwood and more
+Asda Black Friday sale 2022: Best deals on Shark, Ninja, Kenwood and more

-The big day itself isn’t until Friday 25 November, but plenty of deals are available now
+The big day itself is here, with plenty of Asda deals available right now

 We know there’s Christmas right around the corner, but before we get there, there’s something else on the horizon.
 Black Friday is back, and it’s guaranteed to make your Christmas shopping plans a lot easier (and cheaper).